virtualscienceforum/virtualscienceforum/organizerguide.md

 Once your program is complete, we will prepare a page for your session on the VSF website and a registration form for the participants.
 Now you can start advertising your session.

-We will announce the session to anyone signed up to our mailing list and publically through our Twitter account, but since you have connections in your specific community, the most effective advertising will come from you.
+We will announce the session to anyone signed up to our mailing list and publicly through our Twitter account, but since you have connections in your specific community, the most effective advertising will come from you.
 Use your resources.
 For example you can consider:

 - Announcing the session to your colleagues via email
 - Posting about it on social media